SuperOfficeDocs/superoffice-docs/user-guide/en/automation/trigger.md

 1. Check **HTML message** and select **Load a reply template for merging** > **HTML text**.
 1. Click **Apply**.

 You have now created a macro that sends an email with "Request closed" to the customer when a request is closed.
-This trigger will be active immediately if you checked **Enabled** at the top.
+This trigger is active immediately if you checked **Enabled** at the top.

 <!-- Referenced links -->